What’s behind the military build-up in Belarus?

 Russia may want the Allied Resolve exercises in order to put pressure on Ukraine, and while Belarus certainly doesn’t need a war with Ukraine, it has no problems with scaring Ukraine a little, since it suits Minsk’s domestic political purposes.

-As Bne Intellinews reported earlier, the Belarusian referendum is coming up in February, just as the Allied Resolve exercises will have ended.
+As bne Intellinews reported earlier, the Belarusian referendum is coming up in February, just as the Allied Resolve exercises will have ended.
 Some people have claimed that the Russian military presence will be a stabilising factor during the referendum.
 This is unlikely, since the Belarusian regime’s own repressions have effectively put an end to any public manifestation of resistance and since the exiled opposition hasn’t announced any plans on staging protests.

 More likely is that Russia’s plans for putting pressure on Ukraine simply have come at a good time for Lukashenko.
 His speech last Friday, January 28 was probably meant to reflect the regime’s stability and control over the country, but no promises of developing the country were made; instead he only declared the need for a continued struggle against internal and external enemies.